KAIwangke/RPC-compute-framework-for-image-processing/README.md

 Ying Lu (lu000097@umn.edu), Ke Wang (wan00802@umn.edu)

 ## framewor：Apache Thrift

 ## **Design Document**

-In general, for this programming assignment, we implemented a simple RPC compute framework for implementing image-processing.
+In general, for this programming assignment, we implemented a simple RPC(Remote procedure call) compute framework for implementing image-processing.
 The framework receives jobs from a client, splits a job into multiple tasks, and assigns tasks to compute nodes which perform the computations.
 The client will send a job for image processing.
 The framework uses two different scheduling policies which are Random and Load-balancing to assign tasks to compute nodes.

 Input Image: